 A large number of renewable energies is exactly what has prompted many countries to go 100% renewable.

-3. Renewable Energy is good for the Economy!
+3. Renewable Energy can be for the Economy!

-Since there are so many forms of renewable energies, there are also many opportunities for jobs created within them.
-Studies and economic analysts say that renewable energies create about 5 times as more jobs than fossil fuels did or even ever will.
+Since there are so many forms of renewable energy, there are also many opportunities for jobs created within them.
+Studies and economic analysts say that renewable energies create about 5 times as many jobs as fossil fuels did or even ever will.

-Renewable energy even means that the prices for electricity is going to plummet.
-Which means that the average consumer is going to pay so much more less in electric bills than ever before.
-And indeed in the UK people have already started to notice less costs of electric ever since onshore wind farms have gained massive popularity.
+Renewable energy even means that the prices of electricity are going to plummet.
+This means that the average consumer is going to pay so much less in electric bills than ever before.
+And indeed in the UK people have already started to notice less costs of electricity ever since onshore wind farms have gained massive popularity.

 Indeed, the UK sees a price hike in power and gas whenever wind cannot perform for whatever reason- and normal consumers are the people who feel the heat of it as well.